-The 17 Best Vegetables for Guinea Pigs in Alphabetical Order Are:
+The 17 Best Vegetables for Guinea Pigs (A-Z):

 Asparagus is a perfect example of a nutritious vegetable you can frequently feed your guinea pig.
 It’s low in sugar and provides your pet with plenty of vitamins and minerals.
 It’s also unlikely to cause an upset stomach or diarrhea.
 It’s low in pesticides, so there is less danger of health problems after washing.
 You can feed your pet up to ¼ cup of raw chopped asparagus several times a week.